 Most of the other "Beyond the Curriculum" reports in this Guide are summaries from various MAA committees.
 The MAA's Committees on Assessment, Articulation and Placement, Research by Undergraduates, and Teaching of Undergraduate Mathematics all contributed to this report.
 A special focus group on Technology and the Mathematics Curriculum held at Mathfest 2014 led to the formation of a working group on that subject.
-While national professional norms and accreditation standards, federal guidelines, state laws, institutional requirements, and student interests and abilities influence the curricular process, the department is the unit that serves as the primary leader in effecting actual change in the curriculum and beyond.
+While national professional norms and accreditation standards, federal guidelines, state laws, institutional requirements, and student interests and abilities influence the curriculum and beyond.
 The Departmental Responsibilities section points to the major elements necessary for a department's systematic approach to carrying out its mission.